2013 FIA WTCC Race of Japan: Qualifying

 Early on in Q2, Michelisz led the RML drivers in the times while Thompson opted not to go out straight away.
-At the halfway point of the session all the drivers were it the pit lane, Oriola and MacDowall went out before Thompson went out for the first time with just under four minutes left of the session.
+At the halfway point of the session all the drivers were in the pit lane, Oriola and MacDowall went out before Thompson went out for the first time with just under four minutes left of the session.
 Oriola looked to be setting a quick lap but failed to improve in the last sector, MacDowall went up to second with Thompson on his first timed lap did not improve from 12th.
 Muller had a slide at turn one while Tarquini went off a Turn 3 and narrowly avoided the tyre wall.
 At the end of the session Michelisz stayed on top to secure his first pole position of the season, MacDowall in second was the best placed independent driver while Mehdi Bennani finished tenth to take pole for race two.